Experiential Learning Theory

 Assimilating (watching and thinking – AC/RO)

 The Assimilating learning preference involves a concise, logical approach.
 Ideas and concepts are more important than people.
-These people require good clear explanation rather than a practical opportunity.
+These people require a good clear explanation rather than a practical opportunity.
 They excel at understanding wide-ranging information and organizing it in a clear, logical format.

 People with an assimilating learning style are less focused on people and more interested in ideas and abstract concepts.
 People with this style are more attracted to logically sound theories than approaches based on practical value.